 After being unable to attempt Square Top, we decided to summit two other peaks nearby.
 Since Gail needed to finish Palomar High Point, we drove partway up the Palomar Divide Trail and hiked to the top.
-For the second peak, since we all had the entire day free was hiking Combs Peak.
+The second peak, since we all had the entire day free, was hiking Combs Peak.
 We made our way out Chinuahua Valley Road then onto Long Valley Road.
 Once we reached the trailhead, after encountering someone also driving east, who decided to stop in the middle of the road and take a piss.
 Thankfully, he did not also pull into the trailhead.
 The road was marked with new mile markers that also had the Boy Scout oath upon them.
-At the trailhead itself, a new PCT trail magic shelter had been built since I had been here.
+At the trailhead itself, a new PCT trail magic shelter had been built since I had been here last.
 Since it was the start of the north-bound season, we expected to see a lot of folks working their way northward.

 We meet two other hikers just getting ready to descend as we reached the top.
 The views are still one of the best in the county.
 Atop the summit, we could see snow-capped San Gorgonio and San Jacinto to the north.
 To the east, we spied the Salton Sea.
 The benchmark and register were both found.

 Again, carefully working our way down, the expected stream of PCTers appeared.
 We would stop and wish them well on their journey.
 I wondered what each was seeking on the trail…